ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * `ceedling test:all`, or
 * `ceedling release`, or, if you fancy,
-* `ceedling clobber verbosity:obnoxious test:all gcov:all release`
+* `ceedling --verbosity=obnoxious clobber test:all gcov:all release`

 ## Quick Start Documentation